 Dan Sartain is an anomaly in the music industry, but also the stuff that legends are made of.

-Longtime veteran of the music industry, Sartain has amassed numerous titles over the years, but is most deserving of the title of “talented musician”.
-Riding the newfangled lo-fi rock and roll wave that was kickstarted by The White Stripes at the turn of the millennium (to whom he toured with), Sartain has been making and riding his own wave since the beginning with his early releases, like Dan Sartain Vs. The Serpientes, Join Dan Sartain, Bohemian Grove, and Dan Sartain Lives.
+Longtime veteran of the music industry, the garage rocker has amassed numerous titles over the years, but is most deserving of the title of “badass musician.”
+Riding the newfangled lo-fi rock and roll wave that was kickstarted by bands like The White Stripes at the turn of the millennium (to whom he toured with), Sartain has been riding his own wave with his early releases such as Dan Sartain Vs. The Serpientes, Join Dan Sartain, Bohemian Grove, and Dan Sartain Lives.

-Sartain brings various strains of self-produced musicianship to the forefront, focusing his own energy into different grooves and vibes, each with its own flair, but ultimately springing from Sartain’s characteristic creativity.
-Deceptively simple at times, but dripping with the singular style and charisma of someone who clearly dedicates intense time and effort to their art, Sartain’s music and personage is a joy to experience, and I am excited to see where he takes himself next.
+Sartain expertly melds various forms of rock, and does so often with darker, more brooding tones.
+He harnesses a certain energy into his different grooves and vibes, each with its own flair.
+Deceptively simple at times, but dripping with the singular style and charisma of someone who clearly dedicates intense time and effort to their art, Sartain’s music and persona is truly a visceral experience.

 We caught up with Sartain to ask him about his new single, “The Return of Ringo,” his songwriting process, pandemic plans, and much more.